X

 Pulkit Patni

-No, no, absolutely sir, let me rephrase.
+No, no, absolutely sir.
+Let me rephrase.
 I didn’t mean it’s going down.
-I’m looking at slide 41 where it’s going down as a proportion, which is actually a good thing.
-I just meant to understand where do you think it settles as a proportion of the overall cargo for us?
-So from 30% in FY24 this nine month it’s at 22%.
+I’m looking at Slide 41 where it’s going down as a proportion, which is actually a good thing.
+I just meant to understand where do you think it settled as a proportion of the overall cargo for us?
+So from 30% in FY24 this nine-month it’s at 22% and I wanted to understand.

 Ashwani Gupta